 General family cars use FF level, and the modified brake pads will reach GG level, HH level will be used more in racing cars.

+General household vehicles can basically withstand the brake pads with a coefficient of about 0.45, which will not cause too much damage to the brake discs, depending on the actual situation of each vehicle.
 The larger the friction coefficient, the more direct the feel of the foot, but blindly choosing the brake pad with a larger friction coefficient can sometimes backfire, especially when the original brake disc is used.

 If the friction coefficient of the brake pad is too high, it will lead to the phenomenon of "eating the disc".
 That is to say, the original brake disc will not be able to resist, resulting in a lot of extra wear.
 If it is exaggerated, the brake will lock up, and the temperature will rise faster.
 The original brake oil may not work effectively.